VinawoodVinawood *

 Vinawood produces all thicknesses in the 2500 × 1250 mm format.
 Mixed-thickness containers are possible for first importers.

-Sourcing Phenolic Plywood from Vinawood: Shipping to the UK
+Sourcing from Vinawood: Shipping to the UK

 Vinawood exports from Hai Phong, Vietnam.
 Typical shipping terms and lead times for UK buyers: